onkarsabale/medical-cart-project/README.md

 #CareMate#

 **A medical cart project**
-: **This is the static website for Medicine Ordering using HTML5, CSS3, JS**
+: **This is the static website for Medicine Ordering using HTML5, CSS3, JS hoisdncoiuds**

 [Visit Website](https://medical-cart-project.vercel.app/)